 That is a very important point today when there seems to be so much talk about spirituality in general in the culture, but it is always personal.
 It is always individual.
 And spirituality is not individualized in the New Testament.
 There is the individual component, but there is this crucial interpersonal component to spirituality, and we are calling those the interpersonal, congregational, corporate spiritual disciplines — and we need both.

-And then there are other people, the people, perhaps, who are there just about every time the doors are open, and their error is to think: You know, if I am here pretty much every time the doors are open — and I am, and I profit from that, as I do — I am sure in the end that will compensate for the lack of a devotional life.
+Do you know what?
+We are all inclined a little bit one way or the other, aren’t we?
+There are some people that love their personal spiritual disciplines.
+They love to be alone with God.
+They get so much out of that.
+Some might say, “I get more out of that than I do down there with that ungodly, half-committed bunch at the church.
+They only slow me down anyway.”
+And then there are other people, the people, perhaps, who are there just about every time the doors are open, and their error is to think, “You know, if I am here pretty much every time the doors are open — and I am, and I profit from that, as I do — I am sure in the end that will compensate for the lack of a devotional life.”
 Well, no it won’t.

-We all have our temperament, our own inclination a little more towards the personal or the interpersonal.
-But we need both.
+We all have our temperament, our own inclination a little more toward the personal or the interpersonal, but we need both.
 The Bible teaches both.
 Jesus practiced both.